 Yat Lok Restaurant, G/F, 34–38 Stanley Street, Central | (+852) 2524 3882

 Offering roast goose to locals since 1942, Yung Kee is the reigning emperor in the roast goose scene.
 The geese are smoked in charcoal ovens to retain all the meat juices, so even if the skin of their roast goose is not the crispiest compared to other roast goose restaurants, they are definitely one of the juiciest!
 Don’t forget about the plum sauce they serve on the side with your roast goose, since the sweet and sour flavour combined with the fattiness of the goose will treat you to some next-level flavours you don’t want to miss out on!

 Most people will know Kam’s Roast Goose due to the fact that they received a Michelin star within four months of opening, but whether that’s the pinnacle of their achievements is up to you.
-The restaurant was opened by one of Yung Kee’s founders so already they are arguably a step ahead from the rest of the roast goose joints.
+The restaurant was opened by one of Yung Kee’s founders so already they are arguably a step ahead of the rest of the roast goose joints.
 As opposed to the traditional charcoal ovens used in Yung Kee, the geese are roasted in gas ovens to spotlight the juicy and tender meats from the roast.
 Whether you like it more is all down to personal preference—go ahead and compare the two and see which preparation method you like better.

-This relatively quiet roast goose restaurant is tucked away in the Western District in the area around HKU, so you will probably bump into a lot of university students here.
-While this small restaurant doesn’t stand out at all to the untrained eye, it was recommended by the Michelin Guide as a must-try restaurant.
-You can opt for the Roast Goose Rice ($52), or if you’re more of a noodle fan, then the Roast Goose Rice Noodles ($50) would be perfect for you!
+This unassuming roast goose restaurant is tucked away in the Western District in the area around HKU, so you will probably bump into a lot of university students here.
+While this small restaurant does not stand out at all to the untrained eye, it was recommended by the Michelin Guide as a must-try restaurant.
+You can opt for the roast goose rice ($52) or the roast goose rice noodles ($50)—both come highly praised.